oracle/weblogic-kubernetes-operator/docs-source/content/developerguide/building.md

 Replace `<version>` with the version of the project found in the `pom.xml` file in the project root directory.

-{{% notice note %}}
-If you have not used the base image (`store/oracle/serverjre:8`) before, you will need to visit the [Docker Store web interface](https://store.docker.com/images/oracle-serverjre-8) and accept the license agreement before the Docker Store will give you permission to pull that image.
-{{% /notice %}}

 We recommend that you use a tag other than `latest`, to make it easy to distinguish your image.
 In the example above, the tag could be the GitHub ID of the developer.

 #### Running the operator from an IDE